alekseyev/wheatleycms/README.md

-GosuCMS is a CMS solution for [django-nonrel](http://docs.django-nonrel.org).
+WheatleyCMS is a CMS solution for [django-nonrel](http://docs.django-nonrel.org).
 Its codebase is based on [All Buttons Pressed](http://docs.django-nonrel.org/en/latest/content/All%20Buttons%20Pressed%20-%20CMS%20&%20blog%20for%20Django-nonrel.html) project

 # Dependencies